QUT-Digital-Observatory/youte/README.md

 youte config add-key
 ```

-The interactive prompt will ask you to input your API key, as well as a "name" for that key.
+The interactive prompt will ask you to input your API key and name it.
 The name is used to identify the key, and can be anything you choose.

-The program will also ask if you want to set the given key as default.
+The prompt will also ask if you want to set the given key as default.

 When running queries, if no API key or name is specified, `youte` will automatically use the default key.

-#### Manually set a key as default
+### Manually set a key as default

 If you want to manually set an existing key as a default, run: